ibm-cloud-docs/billing-usage/enterprise-usage.md

 {:screen: .screen}
 {:external: target="_blank" .external}
 {:note: .note}
+{:api: .ph data-hd-interface='api'}
+{:cli: .ph data-hd-interface='cli'}
+{:ui: .ph data-hd-interface='ui'}
+{:java: .ph data-hd-programlang='java'}
+{:python: .ph data-hd-programlang='python'}
+{:curl: .ph data-hd-programlang='curl'}
+{:go: .ph data-hd-programlang='go'}
+{:javascript: .ph data-hd-programlang='javascript'}

 # Viewing usage in an enterprise
 {: #enterprise-usage}

 You can track resource and support costs from accounts in your {{site.data.keyword.Bluemix}} enterprise by viewing their usage.
-The accounts and account groups that you can view usage for depends on your assigned access.
+The accounts and account groups that you can view usage for depend on your assigned access.
 {: shortdesc}

 {{site.data.keyword.Bluemix_notm}} enterprises enable you to centrally manage multiple {{site.data.keyword.Bluemix_notm}} accounts.
 As an enterprise user, you can keep an eye on resource usage and the associated costs for any account in the enterprise.
-See [What is an enterprise?](/docs/account?topic=account-what-is-enterprise) for more information.
+See [What is an enterprise?](/docs/account?topic=account-enterprise) for more information.

 ## Required access for viewing enterprise usage
 {: #enterprise-usage-access}